- > How to get good video footage

 How to change the speed of clips in iMovie

-If you want to lengthen a clip, as we mention above you could slow it down.
+If you want to lengthen a clip, as we mentioned above, you could slow it down.
 This would allow you to add a longer transition.
 But slowing down or speeding up clips can be a fun way to make your iMovie more engaging.

 Say you have a long clip showing someone walking towards you.
 You might want to use the whole clip but it would be boring for the viewer to watch two minutes of someone walking down a hill.